ShubhamKrSingh21/movingcar/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ShubhamKrSingh21/movingcar/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact
+Will there be a Hacktoberfest 2022
+Expand your open source contributions during Hacktoberfest 2022.
+Give back to open source projects during the month of October!
+This year, we're encouraging more than code contributions: writing, design, advocacy, and financial donations.
+Hacktoberfest is back for its ninth year!
 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

 ### Thank You!